To Get What You Want - Ask For It! Meeting Joshua Kennon and his Husband Aaron in LA!

 "I'll be working on PPO and helping with the development, and heard there was an app-studio happening to kick it off.
 Do you think this is something I should be going to?"

-Without missing a beat, he responded with something along the lines of: "Do you want to go and do you think you should to start off a successful rotation?"
+Without missing a beat, he responded with something along the lines of: "Do you want to go and do you think you should for a successful rotation?"